ollelauribostrom/sodiepop/README.md

 # <img src="/icons/icon32.png" alt="My cool logo"/> sodiepop - Chrome extension
-Chrome extension that copies the last part of the url to the clipboard each time a new page loads.
+Chrome extension that copies the last part of the url to the clipboard each time a new tab opens.

 Installation
 -------